hsorlie/Teaching/README.md

 Not much here at the moment, but I suppose it's a place to grow.

-*UPDATE october 6th, 2020: My employer recently cancelled their Panopto license, and as a result one of my videos (the basic statistics lecture)  is not online anymore.
-I'm aware of the broken link.
-I have made sure I have the raw video files, and as soon as I have a little time to spare I plan to edit them from scratch and put them on Vimeo or something.
-We apologize for the inconvenience.*

 1. Currently preparing a workshop on **Collaborative writing with papaja in R**, to be held in late february.
 Materials [in this folder](/papaja_workshop), as they are developed.
 (Update: This workshop was held, and turned out to be a lot of fun!
 I intend to clean up the materials in this folder as soon as I find the time, so they are more easy to re-use for another workshop, either held by me or someone else.)

 1. My methods lectures have so far been done mostly in Keynote, so they're not here.
-I have, however, recorded my **"Basic descriptive statistics" lecture, so [that video is here](https://fhs.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=d9e92689-c36e-4304-8fc1-ab4a00c38831) (in norwegian)**.
-I'll consider recording other lectures as well, but it hasn't been a priority.
+I have, however, recorded my **"Basic descriptive statistics" lectures, so [those videos are here](https://vimeo.com/showcase/7844978) (in norwegian)**.
 Also, as part of those lectures I have wanted to explain a few things interactively, so I have made tiny Shiny apps for that purpose:

     - **The central limit theorem**, illustrated by throwing dice.
 [You'll find the source code here](/Demo-Sentralgrenseteoremet), and you can [check it out live here](https://hsorlie.shinyapps.io/Demo-Sentralgrenseteoremet/)